kingfrank123/sy0-601-study/README.md

 #### Phishing
 Malicious SPAM.
 Email containing link or attachment for user to click to retrieve sensitive personal information.
+A social engineering technique where attackers try to gain access to confidential information under the disguise of a legitimate request.
 #### Smishing
 SMS phishing.
 Attack done over standard text messaging services.
 #### Vishing